Case Study — HR Learning & Community Platform

 Before.

 The platform had outgrown the database it launched on.
-100+ tables in a monolithic structure that was never designed for high-volume event data alongside relational content, user, and community data.
+100+ tables in a monolithic structure that was never designed for evolving document schemas and community-driven features.

 Every new feature added friction to the same structural bottleneck.
-Aging Node.js 14 infrastructure and lack of real-time capabilities limited the platform's ability to support its growing 73,717 registered users and 12,575 monthly actives.
+Scaling was costing $900/month in server overhead, while the monolithic backend limited the platform's ability to support its growing 73,717 registered users and 12,575 monthly actives.

 The Situation

-• Monolithic PostgreSQL database handling all data types
+• Monolithic database handling relational and document data

-• Technical debt from 100+ tables with unused columns
+• Technical debt from 100+ tables with unused fields

 What we did.